vdenotaris/spring-boot-security-saml-sample/README.md

 ## Project description

 This project represents a sample implementation of a **SAML 2.0 Service Provider**, completely built on **Spring Framework**.
-In particular, it shows how to develop a web solution devised for Federated Authentication, by integrating **Spring Boot** and **Spring SAML**.
+In particular, it shows how to develop a web solution devised for Federated Authentication, by integrating **Spring Boot** and **Spring Security SAML**.
 The configuration has been completely defined using *Java annotations* (no XML).

 **SSOCircle** ([ssocircle.com](http://www.ssocircle.com/en/portfolio/publicidp/)) is used as public Identity Provider for test purpose.